Lists

 Some libraries use general staff cards for creating lists.
 The advantages are:

-• All lists are easily accessible to manage within one Aspen login
+- All lists are easily accessible to manage within a single account

-• Items on the lists can be easily moved and/or copied between owned lists
+- Items on the lists can be easily moved and/or copied between lists owned by the same account

 There are a few key differences between lists and browse categories.